------------------------------*All Limited Edition Geocoins Have Been Awarded*------------------------------

 Check your solution

 Posted coordinates will not take you to final cache, but rather to street parking in the vicinity of the kit home locations.
-The final cache is hidden within viewing distance of Sears in the 'catalog'.
+The final cache is hidden in a Sears 'catalog' located down the street from what used to be a Sears store.